orientechnologies/orientdb-docs/SQL-Update.md

 ```sql
 UPDATE Account ADD addresses=#12:0
 ```
->Note: in OrientDB server version 2.0.5 you will generate a server error if there is no space between the # and =.
+>Note: in OrientDB server version 2.0.5 you will generate a server error, if there is no space between the # and =.
 The command needs to be

 ```sql
 UPDATE Account ADD addresses = #12:0